barrettotte/IBMi-Book/docs/preface/access.md

 ## Timeshares
-Timeshares will allow you to connect remotely to an IBMi system.
+Timeshares will allow you to connect remotely to a public IBMi system.
 * http://www.pub400.com/
 * http://www.rikascom.net/
 * http://www.timeshare400.com/

-Unfortunately, timeshare sites tend to be full and the system you use will not be updated to the current OS.
+Unfortunately, timeshare sites tend to be full and the system you use may not be updated to the current OS.

 ## Software